gridpoint-com/svg_island/README.md

 notes:

 MARK: TADA we now have our chart updating with LiveView streams!
-In the image above you can see that we assign a unique ID to each line with its datapoint and coordinates.
-You can see in the logs that only the new datapoint is shown.
+In the image above you can see that we assign a unique ID to each line which is its datapoint and coordinates.
+You can see in the logs that only the new data point is shown.
 Streams is able to use these unique IDs to determine if it has drawn the line before or not.
+Thus we're updating our chart without going to the server or redrawing previous lines.
 Pretty neat!

 ---